stackplanet/sourcestack/README.md

 If you don't like these choices, sourcestack is designed to be forked!
 See [ideas for forks](https://github.com/stackfun/sourcestack/wiki/Fork-ideas).

 Just [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and create your own template or app.
 If you'd like to share it with others, please raise an issue and I'll link to it here.

-## Design philosophy

-sourcestack is designed to give you full control over all aspects of your application and infrastructure.

-Frameworks like [AWS Amplify](https://aws.amazon.com/amplify) aim to simplify development by hiding the details of underlying infrastructure.
-This is great for getting started but can lead to problems when your requirements no longer match the framework's assumptions.
-Frameworks tend to be classic [leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).

-sourcestack takes a **low abstraction** approach, surfacing all infrastructure as source code within the template instead of pushing it down into libraries and code generation tools.
-This gives the developer total control and encourages a deeper understanding of the technology stack.

-Because of this design, sourcestack is not a library that you include in your app.
-Instead you start by forking this repository and customising the code to fit your needs.
-Because the codebase is designed to be open and hackable, you can go in any direction you like - change the login mechanism, use alternative libraries, add new components, port to a different cloud...
-As bugfixes and improvements are made to the template you forked from, you can update your app as you choose using `git merge`.

 ## Limitations